 We and Other Blackstone Accounts have self-insured through a captive insurance company (the "captive") owned entirely by its participants (including us and such Other Blackstone Accounts).
 This arrangement is expected to provide us with greater control over our insurance program and reduce overall costs of insurance through lower premiums and reduction or elimination of insurance brokerage costs.
-An affiliate of our sponsor manages the captive, oversees its operations and service providers, provides a guarantee for a letter of credit to help capitalize it and receives a fee based on a percentage of the premiums (subject to the benchmarking process described above).
-A third-party insurance services firm will provide brokerage, administration and insurer management services.
-The fees and expenses of the captive, including insurance premiums and fees paid to its manager, will be borne by us and Other Blackstone Accounts pro rata based on estimates of insurance premiums that would have been payable for each party's respective properties, as benchmarked by third parties, and will be paid by each participant annually.
+An affiliate of our sponsor provides oversight of the captive's management, sits on the boards of the captive's cells, provides a guarantee for a letter of credit to help capitalize the captive and receives a fee based on a percentage of the premiums (subject to the benchmarking process described above).
+A third-party insurance services firm provides brokerage, administration and insurer management services to the captive.
+The fees and expenses of the captive, including insurance premiums and fees paid to its manager, are borne by us and Other Blackstone Accounts pro rata based on estimates of insurance premiums that would have been payable for each party's respective properties, as benchmarked by third parties, and will be paid by each participant annually.
 While we do not expect to provide any funding in addition to such annual contribution, it is possible that each member of the captive, including us, is required to make additional capital contributions in certain circumstances.
-While the captive is expected to be beneficial to us, there can be no assurance that different allocations or arrangements than those described above would not result in us and our portfolio properties bearing less (or more) premiums, deductibles, fees, costs and expenses for insurance policies relative to Other Blackstone Accounts or otherwise.
+This arrangement is expected to provide us with greater control over our property insurance and terrorism insurance programs and reduce overall costs of insurance through lower premiums and reduction or elimination of insurance brokerage costs.
+We may, however, be negatively affected to the extent there are disproportionate losses incurred on properties held by Other Blackstone Accounts participating in the Captive, including through increased future premiums or the lost ability to recoup capital contributions, and there can be no assurance that the arrangement will not result in under- or over-allocation of costs to us relative to Other Blackstone Accounts or that different allocations or arrangements than those provided above would not result in us and our portfolio companies bearing less (or more) premiums, deductibles, fees, costs and expenses for insurance policies.